padajar/padajar.github.io/_posts/2026-06-24-three-weeks-three-months.md

   - url: /assets/images/mit-grad-4.png
     image_path: /assets/images/mit-grad-4.png
     alt: "52% employed, 43% to grad school"
-    title: "and of the people that don't go to employment. they all go to grad school"
+    title: "and of the people that don't go to employment, they all go to grad school"
 ---

 i’m writing this post from england [once again](https://mitadmissions.org/blogs/entry/throughlines/), this time in an apartment up in london. it’s in a really nice area, and i’m walking distance from hampstead heath, which is a really lovely place to walk around, introspect, and recharge a bit.